Rubber and PVC fetishism: Practices

 Latex fetishism sometimes involves dressing up in the material; looking at it worn by sexual partners; or fantasies sometimes wearers of skin-tight or other latex garments, such as divers and workers wearing industrial protective clothing.
 Another common stereotype is of the image of a dominatrix wearing a skin-tight, usually jet-black, latex or PVC catsuit.

-Some latex enthusiasts are also turned on by the wearing of draped latex garments such as cloaks.
+Some latex enthusiasts are also turned on by the wearing of draped latex garments, such as cloaks.
 Other rubber paraphernalia, such as wet suits, gas masks, splash suits, Mackintoshes, galoshes, Wellington boots, rubber/plastic pants, and diapers are also often added to the scenario.
 Heavier fetishists often attempt duplicating all kinds of "everyday wear" into a rubber counterpart.
 Some PVC enthusiasts are turned on by PVC hazmat suits and other forms of industrial protective clothing.

 For hygienic reasons, many sex toys such as dildos and butt plugs are made from rubber or similar materials, and this is also a factor in rubber fetishism.
 Some rubber fetishists are also medical fetishists or have an interest in klismaphilia; medical gloves and catheters are made from latex, as are condoms.

 A substantial industry exists to produce specialist latex or rubber fetish clothing garments for rubber enthusiasts.

 Many latex or rubber clothes appear on websites such as eBay, and in recent years clothes made in PVC have been prevalent in young people's fashions, particularly in jackets, skirts and trousers.
 Several mainstream designers have made latex clothing.
-As fashions come round and round again, it would seem that PVC, latex and similar materials are appearing again in mainstream street fashions as well as continuing to be central to the fetish scene.

 A number of fetish magazines have been published on the subject of rubber and PVC fetishism, including AtomAge, Dressing for Pleasure, Marquis, «O», Shiny International, and Skin Two.

 Latex look-alike materials

-PVC/vinyl and metal are two other shiny materials used for clothing from regular street wear (raincoats) to PVC hazmat suits and other forms of industrial protective clothing.
+PVC/vinyl and metal are two other shiny materials used for clothing, from regular street wear (raincoats) to PVC hazmat suits and other forms of industrial protective clothing.
 As with latex, these materials became more noted as fetish material in the 1960s and early 1970s.
 During that era, boots and garments made of PVC and vinyl were made and worn in public areas to some degrees.
-British TV programme The Avengers showcased this.
+The British TV programme The Avengers showcased this.
+Garbage sacks made from PVC (primarily black) can also be fashioned into clothing as a "poor man's" way into the fetish.
+The sacks themselves can be fetishised as an extension of a balloon fetish.

-Numerous underground fetish production houses were started, which published magazines such as "Shiny", "Shiny's International", "Rubberist", "Dressing for Pleasure" (both of these publications later merged with each other), noted rubber fetish author Helen Henley and others of this time frame.
+Numerous underground fetish production houses were started, which published magazines such as Shiny, Shiny's International, Rubberist, Dressing for Pleasure (both of these publications later merged with each other), and rubber fetish author Helen Henley and others of this time frame.

 Fashion designers such as Jean Paul Gaultier, Yves Saint Laurent, Pierre Cardin and André Courrèges have used PVC in their collections.
-Since 2010, the PVC has been the target of fashion not only for the female public but also to the male public.
+Since 2010, the PVC has been the target of fashion for both the male and female public.